 You don't need an AIO

 Recently, I have been browsing hardware forums to get in touch with the current state of computer hardware again.
 I am in the process of upgrading my 6-year-old rig.
 Up until yesterday, I had a Corsair AIO (All in one) CPU cooler with a 280mm radiator cooling my heavily overclocked CPU.
-Unfortunately, this AIO is not supported by Liquidctl, and the other legacy software for controlling it no longer works.
+Unfortunately, this AIO is not supported by Liquidctl, the software to control AIOs on Linux, and the other legacy software for controlling it no longer works.
 So I was stuck with a piece of working hardware that I could no longer configure on my operating system of choice.
 I ended up buying a nice Noctua CPU cooler and ever since my PC is more enjoyable to use in every aspect.
 Let’s get into the details, of why I think AIOs are (for most people) a bad pick.

 (this is not a Noctua-sponsored post)